O Come, All Ye Faithful

-"O Come, All Ye Faithful", also known as "Adeste Fideles", is a Christmas carol that has been attributed to various authors, including John Francis Wade (1711–1786), John Reading (1645–1692), King John IV of Portugal (1604–1656), and anonymous Cistercian monks.
+"O Come, All Ye Faithful", also known by its original title "Adeste Fideles", is a Christmas carol that has been attributed to various authors, including John Francis Wade (1711–1786), John Reading (1645–1692), King John IV of Portugal (1604–1656), and anonymous Cistercian monks.
 The earliest printed version is in a book published by Wade.
 A manuscript by Wade, dating to 1751, is held by Stonyhurst College in Lancashire.

 The original four verses of the hymn were extended to a total of eight, and these have been translated into many languages.
 In 1841, the English Catholic priest Frederick Oakeley translated the hymn into English as "O Come All Ye Faithful", which became widespread in English-speaking countries.

 History

 Text

 The original text of the hymn has been from time to time attributed to various groups and individuals, including St. Bonaventure in the 13th century or King John IV of Portugal in the 17th, though it was more commonly believed that the text was written by Cistercian monks – the German, Portuguese or Spanish provinces of that order having at various times been credited.
 A parody of the chorus ("venite apotemus") was current before 1542, when it appears in chapter 41 of Rabelais' "Gargantua".